nachogo23/3R_motion_Scilab/README.md

 The second loop is identhical to the first one, but it goes from the final position to the inicial position of the end-effector.

 Some parameters, as the velocity (v) and the number of iterations (n_iter) can be tunned by the user just changing it's values on the parameter declaration section.

+3R1_plus.sce file contains the same code described before and in addition the torque has been computed for each time, considering that one product is added  to the end-effector for second.
+The center of masses are located on the middle of each link